Associated Coastal Ear, Nose And ThroatMay 31, 2018

 BETTER HEARING & SPEECH MONTH

 We would like you to know hearing loss is very common, you are not alone.
 Most types of hearing loss can be treated with hearing devices.
-Please note hearing aids cannot correct or cure your hearing, however they should make everyday tasks easier and improve quality of life.
+Please note hearing aids cannot correct or cure your hearing, however they should make everyday tasks easier and improve your quality of life.

 If you think you or a loved one suffers from hearing loss, don’t delay another day.
-Schedule a free appointment with our Doctorate level Audiologist and take the first step toward a world of better hearing.
+Schedule a free appointment with our Doctorate level Audiologists and take the first step toward a world of better hearing.